italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 {: #proprietary-capabilities}
 ## Dealing with proprietary capabilities

-Where the pluggable identifies proprietary capabilities, it is possible that there are proprietary properties available from the pluggable control interface to the packet device.
-These properties may be expressed in proprietary YANG on the device interface to the controller.
+Where the pluggable offers proprietary capabilities, it is possible that there are proprietary properties available from the pluggable control interface to the packet device.
+These properties may be expressed, on the device interface to the controller, in data conforming to a proprietary definition stated in YANG.
 For the packet device to be able to express the proprietary properties it needs the YANG augment files, the pluggable control interface definition and a mapping definition (where that provides the details of the transforms necessary to generate the exposed property from the information provided by the pluggable).

 In an ideal realization of the control solution, the controller could provide the packet device with the YANG augment definition, and the mapping definition in such a way that this could be run by generic software on the packet device requiring no change to the software of the packet device.

 This approach could also be taken to cater for enhancements to the standard YANG including mappings from proprietary properties on the pluggable and new standard properties in the device interface to the controller.

-Finally, some proprietary capability statements required in the may be commercially sensitive.
-It would be quite reasonable to encrypt these property statements allowing for them to pass to a specific vendor control component without being snooped or interpreted in any way by other control components (from other vendors).
-There may be a requirement for an NDA which can be used to gate the delivery of this commercially sensitive information.
-The information may be passed via a special secure channel directly to a component authorized to decrypt the information and use it.
+Some proprietary capability statements may be commercially sensitive.
+It would be quite reasonable to encrypt the related capability statements allowing for them to be passed to a specific vendor control component without being observed or interpreted in any way by other control components (from other vendors).
+There may be a requirement for an NDA to enable access to the data.
+This NDA can be used to gate the delivery of this commercially sensitive encrypted information.
+The encrypted information may be passed via a special secure channel directly to a component authorized to decrypt the information into machine interpretable form and use it.

+{: #architecture-implications}
-# The Functional control architecture
+# Implications for the Functional Control Architecture

 [Editor's note: To be added in a later release.]

-The following section provides an interaction sequence within a functional control architecture.
+The following section considers the interaction sequence, resulting from the pluggable lifecycle analysis, within the functional control architecture and highlights resulting adjustments to the control functionality.
+Note that this section does not deal with the physical realization of the control components of the functional architecture other than those dependent on the device and pluggable physical boundaries.

 {: #plug-manifest-usage}
 # Usage of Coherent Pluggables Manifest